wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-web-application-to-chat-with-your-facebook-page-users.md

 ## Try it out

-Place the web application in one browser window and your Facebook page in another.
+Place the web application in one browser window and open [Facebook Messenger](https://messenger.com) in another and login if necessary.
 If you haven't already, enter a name in the web application to enter the dashboard.
 Think of this as your name or an agent's name, it's just a simple way to "log in".
-Now, in the window with the Facebook Page, send a message from your Facebook account.
-A little card should appear in the all conversations section of the web application.
+Now, in Messenger, find the Facebook Page you linked to the application and send a message.
+In the window with your web application, a little card should appear in the "All Conversations" section.
 Click join, a chat application will open up, and you should see the message in the chat.
 Send a message from the chat application, and it should appear in your Facebook Messenger.

 ## What’s Happening